Mouse macrophages

 Our Research

-The research group MSYS develops model systems to elucidate specific questions in chronic virus infection.
-To this end, tools of synthetic biology are employed.
-The developments comprise cell based systems (2D and complex 3D systems including organoids) which are analysed both in vitro and also after transplantation into mice.
-Further, transgenic mouse models are developed to spatially and temporally control transgene expression.
+The MSYS research group develops model systems to study the host response to viral infections and to develop new counterstrategies against infections.
+This involves the (epi)genetic manipulation of cells and mice using tools from synthetic biology.
+Developments include cell-based systems (2D and complex 3D systems including organoids) analysed both in vitro and after transplantation into mice.
+In addition, transgenic mouse models are being developed to spatially and temporally control transgene expression.